Sante Poromaa

 Poromaa offers regular sesshin (meditation retreats) at Zengården, in English.
 He also gives public talks on Zen and contributes to Swedish public life through participation in panel discussions on current social, philosophical and religious issues.

 Although an artist by training, Poromaa has had a lifelong interest in science.
 His investigations of the possibility of finding common ground between the Buddhist and scientific worldviews led to the publication in 2009 of his book “The Net of Indra – Rebirth in Science and Buddhism”.

+Lineage

+Poromaa and Odland have sanctioned five of their students as Zen teachers: Karl Kaliski Sensei, Sangen Salo Sensei, Dharman Ödman Sensei, Mitra Virtaperko Sensei och Kansan Zetterberg Sensei.